 Does your child love Pokemon?
 Then they’ll be entertained with this sensory Pokemon bottle!
 This Glowing Stars Bottle is the perfect companion for bedtime.
 And this Finding Dory sensory jar is vibrant and really simple to make.
 Experience the galaxy in the comfort of your own home with this DIY Galaxy jar!

+We hope you loved this jellyfish in a bottle as much as we did!
 For more fun tutorials, please follow our Facebook page!